profiteia/ned-py/README.md

 ## Functions

 ```
+users()
 authorisations()

-users()
+get_forecast()
 get_consumption()
 get_production_provinces()
 get_production_offshore()
 get_production_netherlands()
 ```

 The API lacks clear documentation.
-Not all datapoints are available and forecast and backcast are not yet implemented.
+Not all datapoints are available and backcast is not yet implemented.
 Checkout ned/helper.py for `is_valid_request` to see which requests are valid.
 This package will be updated when more information becomes available.

 ## Usage